 If quality and delivery terms meet County needs, the vendor who provides the lowest price is selected.
 If the vendor offering the lowest price is not used, a notation is made to the quotation documentation to indicate the reason another vendor is selected.
 The Purchasing Agent may deviate from the policy for purchases under \$50,000 if it is in Hunt County's best interest and if it facilitates specific County operations.

-B. Bid Procedures for Budgeted Item -- Purchase over \$50,000 or less if determined to be in the best interest of the county.
+B. Bid Procedures for Budgeted Item -- Purchase over \$50,000

 Requesting Department's Responsibilities